 Reasons Women Wear Burqas

-Debates over whether to ban the burqa often assume that women are forced by men to wear it.
-In many Muslim countries, women lack equality and basic rights that other women take for granted; therefore, the burqa may seem to be is just one more example of patriarchal control.
+Debates over whether to ban the burqa often assume that men force women to wear it.
+In many Muslim countries, women face gender-based persecution.
+Therefore, the burqa appears to be a symbol of patriarchal control.

 There is some evidence that women in particularly conservative countries are forced to wear a burqa or niqab out of fear of beatings, arrests or honor killings.
-But what of those women in France who Sarkozy addressed in his 2009 speech?
-Many of these women, both in strictly Islamic countries and in Western countries, have insisted to countless reporters that wearing a full covering is their choice and their right [sources: Vincent; Clark-Flory].
+And many Muslims have protested compulsory hijab in anti-government, pro-women's rights efforts.
+But women in countries with and without Muslim majorities have insisted that wearing a full covering is their choice and their right.
 As believing Muslims, they interpret their holy text to mean that their faces must be covered.